lovell/detect-libc/README.md

 Node.js module to detect the C standard library (libc) implementation family and version in use on a given Linux system.

-Provides a value suitable for use with the `libc` option of [prebuild](https://www.npmjs.com/package/prebuild), [prebuild-ci](https://www.npmjs.com/package/prebuild-ci) and [prebuild-install](https://www.npmjs.com/package/prebuild-install), therefore allowing build and provision of pre-compiled binaries for musl-based Linux e.g. Alpine as well as glibc-based.
+Provides a value suitable for use with the `LIBC` option of [prebuild](https://www.npmjs.com/package/prebuild), [prebuild-ci](https://www.npmjs.com/package/prebuild-ci) and [prebuild-install](https://www.npmjs.com/package/prebuild-install), therefore allowing build and provision of pre-compiled binaries for musl-based Linux e.g. Alpine as well as glibc-based.

-Currently supports libc detection of glibc and musl.
+Currently supports libc detection of `glibc` and `musl`.

 ## Install